tbnobed/techsched/user_admin_guide.md

 ![Login Screen](attached_assets/image_1743175526122.png)

 3. Enter your email address and password.
+   - Note: Email addresses are case-insensitive, so "user@example.com" and "User@Example.com" will work the same.
+   - Passwords remain case-sensitive for security.
 4. Click the "Login" button.
 5. If you've forgotten your password, contact your system administrator for assistance.